samcday/archlinux-msm8916/README.md

 I would say the valuable aspects of postmarketOS are:

  * Mainlining efforts.
-That is getting drivers for countless mobile devices out of GPL code dumps from ~~awful soulless commercial vampires~~ vendors like Samsung/Qualcomm/etc and into the mainline Linux kernel.
+That is, getting drivers for countless mobile devices out of GPL code dumps from ~~awful soulless commercial vampires~~ vendors like Samsung/Qualcomm/etc and into the mainline Linux kernel.
  * Bootloader efforts.
-Making it possible to transitiong from janky vendor code that was only intended to boot into whatever crappy OS they were shoving down their customers throats.
+Making it possible to transition away from janky vendor code that was only intended to boot into whatever crappy OS they were shoving down their customers throats.
+Back when they still gave a shit about that particular phone (which in most cases, was about one year from the date they first launched it).
  * Research efforts: continuing to lift the veil on the technical particulars of the myriad Android devices that were yeeted into the market over the last decade or so.

 Beyond that, though, I think that most of their user-land (i.e basically everything they're doing from the moment the kernel hands over to initramfs) efforts are in vain.
 They're reinventing the wheel far too much.